bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### Static Web App
 #### Description
-We use the Azure Static Web Apps to host the Vue.js frontend of our banking application, ensuring fast and reliable delivery of the user interface.
+We use Azure Static Web Apps to host the Vue.js frontend of our banking application, ensuring fast and reliable delivery of the user interface.

 #### Key Features
 - **Global Content Delivery**: